I’m a designer. I get a little fanatical over certain things. One of those things is when I purchase a licensed font.

 To produce high quality work, we need high quality tools.

-Here are a few qualities that make ‘quality tools’ ie. great fonts:
+Here are a few qualities that make ‘quality tools’ ie. licensed fonts:

 Designers of licensed typefaces put hours upon hours into each individual letter to make sure that each line and curve is absolutely perfect; making it versatile at any size.
 When enlarged, the font should not have any obvious imperfections.